-Wilson has lived with her husband John Goldie at the same address in Scituate, Massachusetts, for nearly 40 years.
+Wilson has lived with her husband John Goldie at the same address in Scituate, Massachusetts, for over 40 years.
 Their daughter is a journalist based in Beirut, Lebanon, where she writes about culture and the arts.

 An index of Wilsonís work on The Poetry Porch: